 Yet thinking and experimenting with Markdown representation of the note.
 To be honest Markdown looks barely readable in Notes context.
 Yes, you can easily edit it but it is quite hard to visualize its result without parallel preview.
 Yet too much visual noise.
 Comment: this is related to discussion on HN about Emacs Org-mode and Markdown in general.

 I am getting reports that not on all computers Documents folder is available to the user (weird, isn’t it?) so Sciter Notes is not able to create a database at default location.
 So I am redesigning application launch code.
 It will show something like the above.

 2002, EverNote 2.0, Above is one historical photo from my archives.
-You see there pretty much whole initial EverNote team (from right to left): myself, Stepan Pachikov and Edward Talnykin (Эдуард Талныкин, PhD, USSR Academy of Science, Novosibirsk, RIP) at Stanford, California, somewhere around 2002-2003.
+You see there pretty much whole initial EverNote team (from left to right): myself, Stepan Pachikov and Edward Talnykin (Эдуард Талныкин, PhD, USSR Academy of Science, Novosibirsk, RIP) at Stanford, California, somewhere around 2002-2003.
 That was one of first EverNote design meetings.
 Somewhere in 2002 Stepan came up with the great idea […]

 Some character sequences, when typed inside the note editor, cause formatting to be applied to the text: If following characters typed in first position of a paragraph then it gets transformed into: #_ or 1._ ordered list item *_ unordered list item -_ definition list item ^_ checkmark list (a.k.a. todo) >_ quote block `_ “backtick” […]

 At the moment notes are represented as a flat list in order of their creation.
 Inter-notes hyperlinks While that default list works in most cases you may wish to organize your notes in other structures.
 Like hierarchical Wikipedia when “root” page contains links to other articles.
 This enables quite complex net alike organization of information.
 To […]